 That was until I started doing some extensive research about the understanding of the psychology behind decisions.
 It was such a relief that you can change your financial patterns by simply understanding yourself better and adjusting for your weaknesses after you pinpoint what exactly that is.
 Here is my actual snap shot of my bank account of when I implemented these strategies.
 I couldn’t believe how consistent I was being (and trust me consistency is not a natural strong suit of mine)!

-This is exactly why I have decided to dedicate my life to helping other people just like you with their finances and why I created created my eBook The Money Psychology Approach.
+This is exactly why I have decided to dedicate my life to helping other people just like you with their finances and why I created created my budgeting system called The Money Psychology Approach.
 But first here are some tips to take away:

 (If you don’t know yours, I highly recommend you take the free test at www.16personalities.com)

 Self-awareness is vital to your financial success.
 Your personality type processes information in very a specific way that affect how you are naturally inclined to process and make decisions.
 It’s important to understand the breakdown of your mental process which in psychology terms is called the cognitive function stack.